 For many years there has been a growing recognition from local authority agencies, partnerships, the Police and the Prison and Probation Services of the importance of the Voluntary and Community Sector (VCS) and the range of services they can provide in the Criminal Justice System (CJS).

 VONNE, in partnership with Clinks, has developed a criminal justice network for voluntary sector organisations in the North East of England.
 The Local Development Officer for the North East, Natalie Maidment, has been seconded from VONNE to Clinks to work with the VCS, supporting its work to reduce crime, promote community safety, and reduce re-offending.
 The work focuses on the following areas:

-- Influence commissioners, including Police and Crime Commissioners, Community Rehabilitation Companies, The National Probation Service and Prisons, to positively engage the voluntary sector
+- Influencing commissioners, including Police and Crime Commissioners, Community Rehabilitation Companies, the National Probation Service and prisons, to positively engage the voluntary sector.

 - Producing research ‘A snapshot from the North East: The voluntary sector working in criminal justice’.